Chowan County Vehicle Impound Guide

 After Retrieval

-- Report damage to impound lot manager: Immediately report any damage to the impound lot manager and request a written record of your report.
-This will be crucial if you need to file a claim for damages.
+- Report any damage to the lot manager in writing before you drive away: Immediately notify the impound lot manager of any damage and obtain written acknowledgment of your report.
+This will be crucial if you need to file a claim for damages later.